sharpch/sharpch.github.io/README.md

 - Given a side and a level return the total size available for that level
 - Given a side return all the orders from that side of the book, in level- and time-order

 ## Design
 ### Order
-- Use of double may not accurately represent every price that could be entered into the order book, a form of scaled decimal is recommended
+- Use of double may not accurately represent every price that could be entered into the order book, a form of scaled decimal is recommended.
-- An enum could better represent side to avoid checking for invalid characters
+- An enum could better represent side to avoid checking for invalid characters.
-- Used record class for sake of brevity to represent order
+- I have used a record class for sake of brevity.
+- Practically, a long representation is big enough to represent total order book volume.

 ### OrderBook
 I chose a sorted heap structure with a sequence representing each level.
-My initial consideration was a PriorityQueue but does not guarantee iteration ordering
+My initial consideration was a PriorityQueue but that does not guarantee iteration ordering

 Style wise I default to using final for method parameters, just a safety measure to force avoidance of reassignment side effects within the implementation

+As it stands the OrderBook would be intended to run from a single thread.
+Data that is exposed is not deep copied.

+## Tests
+I haven't yet added any concurrency testing.

+A basic JMH benchmark has been created, which typically takes 25 mins to run.

 # Part B

-Please suggest (but do not implement) modifications or additions to the Order and/or OrderBook classes to make them better suited to support real-life, latency-sensitive trading operations.
+*Please suggest (but do not implement) modifications or additions to the Order and/or OrderBook classes to make them better suited to support real-life, latency-sensitive trading operations.*

+Allow order sizes to be directly mutated, avoiding object creation / replacements.
+Utilisng another hashmap would allow for O(1) order updates.

 Reduce object creation to attempt to achieve steady state memory.
-Some different approaches
+Some different approaches:
 - Object Pooling
 - Collapse data structures into a new single collection class
 - Use primitive arrays for storage
-- Avoid all autoboxing
+- Avoid all autoboxing using primitives

-Allow order sizes to be directly mutated, avoiding object creation and
+- Populate the entire order book for all expected levels, use flags to control whether orders are visible or not.
+No object deletion
+- Flyweights around order messages to directly use the buffers allocated on I/O boundaries, e.g. [SBE](https://github.com/real-logic/simple-binary-encoding/wiki/Sbe-Tool-Guide)
+- Examine [Agrona](https://github.com/real-logic/agrona) data structure applicability

+On concurrency, basic synchronisation is used.
+Depending on access patterns more sophisticated lock free methods could be used, requiring more development time and complexity.

 # JMH Benchmark
 Only a basic test run for adds, would need full public interface coverage.